A truly legendary experience

 Once the installation completes, the launcher can be found in your Start menu like any other application.

 Visit the account creation portal below to sign up.
+You will need a game key to be able to create your account.

 Run Echoes of Angmar Launcher from the Start menu.
 If there's an update available for the launcher, it will ask you to download it.
 Simply click the OK button to perform the update.